 - Pre-award costs are generally not an allowable expense for this funding opportunity, but may be considered on a case-by-case basis.

 - Charitable or development activities, including direct social services;

 - Lobbying for specific legislation or programs;

-- Scientific research or surveys;
+- Medical, scientific research or surveys;

-- Commercial projects;
+- Commercial projects; or